tikv/website/content/docs/5.1/develop/rawkv/cas.md

 return prevValue;
 ```

 The atomicity guarantees that the new value is calculated based on up-to-date information.
-If the value had been updated by another thread in the meantime, the write would fail.
+If the value had been updated by another thread at the same time, the write would fail.

 {{< warning >}}
-CAS can normally prevent problems from concurrent access, but suffers from [ABA problem](https://en.wikipedia.org/wiki/ABA_problem).
+Normally, CAS can prevent problems from the concurrent access, but suffers from the [ABA problem](https://en.wikipedia.org/wiki/ABA_problem).
 {{</ warning >}}

 ## Java

-The following example shows how to use `CAS` API in java.
+The following example shows how to use `CAS` API in Java.

 ```java
 import java.util.Optional;